DIY Non-Toxic House Cleaning Methods

 I can be a bit of a clean freak at times.
 I love it when my house is sparkling clean and smells like cleaners (all-natural cleaners of course!).
 I even enjoy the process of getting it there!

-It’s so much fun to put on an audiobook (I really like Another World Audiobooks… check them out here!) or some music (Southern gospel and old country are my personal faves!) and whip the house into shape.
+It’s so much fun to put on an audio book or some music (Southern gospel and old country are my personal faves!) and whip the house into shape.
 It’s good exercise too!

 So now that I’ve convinced you to enjoy cleaning your house… or at least I have tried!...
 Let’s talk about some ways to do that without harmful chemicals.